 “It’s just been unimaginable,” Stephenson says, shaking his head.
 “Just me and my sister — how cool is that?
 We get to share who we are and where we’re from.
 It’s been an incredible gift.”

-And one he’s sharing with growing crowds in Johnston County — and soon to be Wake County, as The Redneck BBQ Lab is about to open its second location, in Raleigh’s North Hills district.
+And one he’s sharing with growing crowds in Johnston County — and Wake County, as The Redneck BBQ Lab opened its second location, in Raleigh’s North Hills district.

 At The Redneck BBQ Lab HQ in Johnston County — Stephenson’s official corporate title is Chief Redneck in Charge — the first of the chicken and ribs go into the smokers at 5 in the morning.
 It’s an early start, Stephenson says, but it’s a necessity.
 They’ll run out of those first chickens and ribs by midafternoon.
 A second run hits the heat at 11 a.m., bound for supper plates.
 By then, the pork has already been smoking for an hour.
 At 3 p.m., beef briskets head to the Redneck BBQ Lab day spa for their own hours-long deep-tissue smoke session.